-Recruitment Plan - 2018-19 Strategies Provide families with children eligible for enrollment in our preschool program with information about the school and eligibility requirements (age 4 by September 1) by working with Nurtury, Inc. in Roxbury and Jamaica Plain, the Family Nurturing Center in Dorchester, Head Start preschools, and other early childhood organizations that serve communities predominantly composed of immigrant and refugee families, and non- and limited-English speaking families.
-Provide admissions applications and materials in Spanish, Haitian Creole, Portuguese, French, Vietnamese, and Chinese to Action for Boston Community Development, Inc. central offices, and arrange face-to-face informational sessions at neighborhood Head Start programs in Roxbury, Dorchester, and Mattapan.
-Place copies of our application, in seven languages, at the Boston Public Schools Welcome Centers in Dorchester, Roxbury, and Mattapan.
-Work with Coordinator of Parent Groups at the Haitian Multi-Service Center in Dorchester to provide application materials in Haitian Creole and to arrange face-to-face informational sessions with families of school-age children.
-Work with the Director of Family Programs at VietAID in Fields Corner, Dorchester to provide application materials in Vietnamese and to arrange face-to-face informational sessions with families whose children attend the VietAID preschool.
-Provide application and admissions materials to the Cape Verdean Family Nurturing Program in Dorchester.
-Make a concerted effort to recruit and hire staff who are multilingual.
-Expand community engagement efforts for concerts/performances by inviting 13.
-Expand community engagement enors for concerts/performances by inviting diverse community members from neighborhoods around the school sites which include Haitian, Vietnamese, and Portuguese residents.
-14. Utilize relationships with civic network surrounding school sites, including the Hancock Street Civic Association, Bowdoin Street Civic Association, Upham's Corner Civic Association to further engage with diverse communities 15.
+Recruitment Plan - 2018-19 Strategies

+- 7. Provide admissions applications and materials in Spanish, Haitian Creole, Portuguese, French, Vietnamese, and Chinese to Action for Boston Community Development, Inc. central offices, and arrange face-to-face informational sessions at neighborhood Head Start programs in Roxbury, Dorchester, and Mattapan. - 8.
+Place copies of our application, in seven languages, at the Boston Public Schools Welcome Centers in Dorchester, Roxbury, and Mattapan. - 9.
+Work with Coordinator of Parent Groups at the Haitian Multi-Service Center in Dorchester to provide application materials in Haitian Creole and to arrange face-to-face informational sessions with families of school-age children. - 10.
+Work with the Director of Family Programs at VietAID in Fields Corner, Dorchester to provide application materials in Vietnamese and to arrange face-to-face informational sessions with families whose children attend the VietAID preschool. - 11.
+Provide application and admissions materials to the Cape Verdean Family Nurturing Program in Dorchester. - 12.
+Make a concerted effort to recruit and hire staff who are multilingual. - 13.
+Expand community engagement efforts for concerts/performances by inviting diverse community members from neighborhoods around the school sites which include Haitian, Vietnamese, and Portuguese residents. - 14.
+Utilize relationships with civic network surrounding school sites, including the Hancock Street Civic Association, Bowdoin Street Civic Association, Upham's Corner Civic Association to further engage with diverse communities - 15.
 In order to continue progressing toward the GNT/CI, Conservatory Lab will continue to evaluate the list of community organizations, programs and centers that we work with in our outreach efforts.
-Conservatory Lab will also continue to evaluate and revise the admissions pamphlet and information provided to prospective families. (c) 2018-2019 Additional Strategy(ies), if needed Did not meet GNT/CI: additional and/or enhanced strategies below: As the school has engaged in the process of securing all appropriate licenses and bermits for breaking ground on a new facility in the Upham's Corner neighborhood, CLCS school leaders and Board members have engaged in ongoing community meetings regarding the school's equal access.
+Conservatory Lab will also continue to evaluate and revise the admissions pamphlet and information provided to prospective families.

+☑ Did not meet GNT/CI: additional and/or enhanced strategies below: As the school has engaged in the process of securing all appropriate licenses and permits for breaking ground on a new facility in the Upham's Corner neighborhood, CLCS school leaders and Board members have engaged in ongoing community meetings regarding the school's equal access.
 The school has been sure to emphasize the school's non-discrimination policy as well as our support systems for and commitment to ELL students in these meetings.
 The school will continue to utilize this strategy as we progress with the building of the new facility.
-Partner with several bilingual Boston schools, such as the Margarita Muñiz Academy, and work with their community outreach person to conduct joint enrollment outreach.
-Recruit additional staff that are bilingual Identify local adult literacy centers that teach English as a Second Language at which to conduct enrollment outreach Expand our partnership with Upham's Corner Health Center to recruit more English language learners